digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-8.md

 * Adding abstract function calls to the API functions to represent the "implementation" of the FMU, which will enable the semantic model to realise any particular FMU's behaviour - it's about half done so far.
 * Updated the Overture workshop paper for Carl, to include updated results and a link to the online version of the checker.

+#### Claudio
+* Won't be able to attend the meeting.
+* Working at CMU on an FMI exporter for ModelPlex.
+* Going to meet with Stefan some time this week to discuss other research topics.

 #### Stakeholder 2
 * Discussion Point 1
 * Discussion Point 2